bridge

 Miami Beach

-Day 3: Welcome to Miami
+Day 3: welcome to Miami

 Experience the sunrise on the white sandy beaches of Miami and then enjoy your breakfast in one of the many restaurants there.
 Around noon, you’ll begin your stroll through Miami.
 Depending on your generation, you’ll feel like Sonny Crockett from Miami Vice or Horatio Caine from CSI: Miami.
 For those fascinated by art deco architecture, don’t miss the Miami Beach Art Deco District.
 In Little Havana, you can enjoy Cuban flair, with Caribbean food and a visit to one of the many Latin bars playing live music.
 By the way, Miami offers a regular bus service so feel free to enjoy a Mojito or Cuba Libra in the evening without worrying about the drive back to your hotel.